The cost of living in each state - NewsBreak

 America is changing faster than ever!
 Add Changing America to your Facebook or Twitter feed to stay on top of the news.

-According to the calculator, to live in the following states, you need to make between $34,000 and 50,000, before taxes:
+According to the calcular, to live in the following states, you need to make between $34,000 and 50,000, before taxes:

 Alabama: to live here, your annual income has to be at least $28,652, including an estimated $7,357 for housing and $3,177 for food.